About

 January 6, 2021

-- According to Peril, a book by Robert Costa and Bob Woodward, Scavino participated in a January 5th discussion with Trump on how to convince congressional members not to certify the election for Biden.
-Prior to the March to Save America on the 6th, Scavino promoted the event on Twitter, encouraging people to come to the rally and “be a part of history.”
+• According to Peril, a book by Robert Costa and Bob Woodward, Scavino participated in a discussion with Trump the day before the attack on the Capitol on how to convince members of Congress to prevent certifying Biden’s election.
+Prior to the March to Save America, he promoted the event on Twitter, encouraging people to come to the rally and “be a part of history.”

-- After the insurrection as various members of Trump’s cabinet and administration resigned, Scavino tweeted: “While cancel culture kicks into high gear, and blacklisting of our names for future employment is underway, stay strong, and we will all prevail!”
+• Once various members of Trump’s cabinet and administration resigned after the insurrection, Scavino tweeted: “While cancel culture kicks into high gear, and blacklisting of our names for future employment is underway, stay strong, and we will all prevail!”

-- In October 2021, Scavino was subpoenaed by the House Select Committee investigating the Jan.
-6 insurrection.
-Reports indicated that since it took several days for Committee officials to track him down, he had been trying to avoid being served with the subpoena.
+• In October 2021, the House Select Committee investigating the attack on the Capitol subpoenaed Scavino to testify.
+After it took several days for committee officials to track him down, he was presumed to be trying to avoid being served with the subpoena.

 The Big Lie

-- The day after the attack on the Capitol, Scavino tweeted a statement from Trump saying that even though he would agree to an orderly transition of power “I totally disagree with the outcome of the election.”
+• The day after the attack on the Capitol, Scavino tweeted a statement from Trump saying, “I totally disagree with the outcome of the election,” but that he would agree to an orderly transition of power.

 Election Audits